abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 ## Tutorial 101: Processing consecutive duplicates in a list using Scala - the functional way
 ### Step by step examples to solving problems 8-11 from the Ninty-Nine set of exercises

-This tutorial presents solutions for solving problems 8-11 of the famous Ninety-Nine Prolog exercises (by Werner Hett).
+This tutorial presents solutions for solving problems 8-11 of the famous 99 Prolog exercises (by Werner Hett).
 Given a list of integers, we’ll look at different methods to process consecutive duplicates.
 First, we start with a code snippet on problem\#8 then gradually describe a more generalized algorithm to solving these 4 problems in Scala.

 I am using the following integer list that contains multiple consecutive duplicates as a basis for testing.